tos-project/TOSC/doc/build-osx.md

 Running
 -------

-It's now available at `./TosCoind`, provided that you are still in the `src` directory.
+It's now available at `./TOSd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./TosCoind` to get the filename where it should be put, or just try these
+Run `./TOSd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=TosCoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/TosCoin/TosCoin.conf"
+    echo -e "rpcuser=TOSrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/TOS/TOS.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/TosCoin/TosCoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/TOS/TOS.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours.

 Other commands:

-    ./TosCoind --help  # for a list of command-line options.
+    ./TOSd --help  # for a list of command-line options.
-    ./TosCoind -daemon # to start the TosCoin daemon.
+    ./TOSd -daemon # to start the TOS daemon.
-    ./TosCoind help    # When the daemon is running, to get a list of RPC commands
+    ./TOSd help    # When the daemon is running, to get a list of RPC commands